2i2c-org/docs/community-lead/billing/create-billing-account.md

 3. Select 'Projects -> Owner' as the role.
 This gives 2i2c full rights to everything inside the project.

-4. Enter the following user emails under 'New members': `yuvipanda@2i2c.org`, `choldgraf@2i2c.org`.
-These are two of the folks at 2i2c who will help manage your project.
+4. [Contact 2i2c support](../../support.md) to request the email addresses of the 2i2c engineering staff who will manage your project.

+5. Add those email addresses under 'New members'.

-5. Click 'Save'.
-This sends 2i2c staff an invitation to your billing account.
+6. Click 'Save'.
+This sends 2i2c staff an invitation to your project.

-Let 2i2c staff know once you've completed this process, and they should be able to get going!
+The 2i2c team will confirm once they've accepted the invitation and can proceed with setup.